dfuse-io/docs/content/ethereum/public-apis/reference/search/terms.md

 ---
 weight: 10

-pageTitle: Search Terms for Ethereum
+title: Search Terms
-pageTitleIcon: eth

-sideNav: true
-sideNavTitle: Public APIs
-sideNavLinkRename: Terms
+sideNavTitle: Terms

-BookToC: true
-#release: stable

 aliases:
   - /reference/ethereum/search-terms/
   - /ethereum/public-apis/reference/search-terms/
   - /ethereum/public-apis/reference/search/search-terms/
 ---

 The dfuse Search Query Language resembles the one exposed by Kibana or GitHub for sifting through issues.
 It is a simple, flat `key1:value1 key2:value2` string, yet allows negation clauses and combinations of `OR` clauses.